KnowThePepper

 Full sun is non-negotiable.
 Six hours is the floor; eight or more produces noticeably denser fruit sets.
 The plants handle Brazilian-style humidity well but struggle with cold feet - mulch heavily if nighttime temperatures drop below 15°C.

 Fertilize with a low-nitrogen mix once flowering begins.
 High nitrogen pushes leaf growth at the expense of pod production.
-A pepper growing calendar helps time fertilizer shifts correctly across the season.
+A the pepper-season calendar helps time fertilizer shifts correctly across the season.

 Malagueta's semi-perennial nature means overwintering plants indoors is genuinely worthwhile - second-year plants fruit earlier and more heavily.
 Compare this approach to the thick-walled, cold-tolerant cultivation of Rocoto, which handles cooler conditions better but requires different overwintering care.